 I only have 2 goals for my week in Leticia.
 1. Get my visa validated in Brazil and 2. have breakfast, lunch, and dinner in three different countries.
 Otherwise, I am planning on enjoying my leisurely stay in the jungle.

 I’m not planning on doing a tour because I will be doing a long one near the end of my trip although avoiding the “tour guides” may prove to be quite difficult.
 I don’t feel any more unsafe here as a single female than I would as part of a couple/group, and while I will talk to people, I am still avoiding cabs and such.
-[If I am going to get kidnapped by a cab driver, I’d prefer it happen at the end of my trip rather than at the beginning.
-At least I can have some fun in the meantime].
+[If I am going to get kidnapped by a cab driver, I’d prefer it happen at the end of my trip rather than at the beginning, and for it to happen in a less isolated place.
+At least that way, I can have some fun in the meantime].